 \section{Introduction}

-Auslander-Gorenstein algebras are a non-commutative generalisation of the classical Gorenstein rings from commutative algebra.
-Namely, a noetherian ring $A$ is called \emph{Auslander-Gorenstein} if there exists a finite injective coresolution
+Auslander--Gorenstein algebras are a non-commutative generalisation of the classical Gorenstein rings from commutative algebra.
+Namely, a noetherian ring $A$ is called \emph{Auslander--Gorenstein} if there exists a finite injective coresolution

-such that the flat dimension of $I^i$ is at most $i$ for all $i=0,1,...,n$.
-Auslander-Gorenstein algebras of finite global dimension are called \emph{Auslander regular algebras} and they generalise the classical regular rings from commutative algebra, see \cite{B}.
-Classical examples of Auslander-Gorenstein rings include Weyl algebras and enveloping algebras of finite dimensional Lie algebras, see for example \cite{VO}.
-In this article, we focus on finite dimensional algebras, where the class of Auslander-Gorenstein algebras includes for example the large class of higher Auslander algebras \cite{I2}.
-Recently it was noted that other important classes of finite dimensional algebras are also Auslander regular, for example, incidence algebras of distributive lattices \cite{IM} and blocks of category $\mathcal{O}$ \cite{KMM}.
+such that the flat dimension of $I^i$ is at most $i$ for all $i=0,1,\dots,n$.
+Auslander--Gorenstein algebras of finite global dimension are called \emph{Auslander regular algebras} and they generalise the classical regular rings from commutative algebra, see \cite{B}.
+Classical examples of Auslander--Gorenstein rings include Weyl algebras and enveloping algebras of finite-dimensional Lie algebras, see for example \cite{VO}.
+In this article, we focus on finite-dimensional algebras, where the class of Auslander--Gorenstein algebras includes for example the large class of higher Auslander algebras \cite{I2}.
+Recently it was noted that other important classes of finite-dimensional algebras are also Auslander regular, for example, incidence algebras of distributive lattices \cite{IM} and blocks of category $\mathcal{O}$ \cite{KMM}.